Why are Microsoft Teams new features focused on wellbeing?

 So far it has been a growing success.
 Employees meet and work together easily even when spread around the world.
 Microsoft has now recognized that employees are facing new and sometimes increased stress as they transition to remote or hybrid work.
 They want to incorporate well-being practices into the workday and not as ‘’afterthought’’.
 Although our understanding and use of digital tools is growing, people want new features to be easily accessible from one place.
 We want to create the in-office experience at home, using the digital tools we’ve grown to rely on.
 Giving employees the wellbeing tools they need in the app they already use, is likely to improve adoption.
 Hence, Microsoft Teams’ newest features.

 The announcements of these new Teams features were made at Microsoft Ignite 2020 and will form part of the new Microsoft Teams insights.
-While personal productivity insights will be available from October, we’ll have to wait until 2021 for the wellbeing features.
-These Microsoft Teams updates will surely be welcomed by employees and HR teams, as they integrate a softer side to the already powerful app.
-The insights will focus not just on how much work employees get done but helping them do it better.
+While personal productivity insights will be available from October, we’ll have to wait until 2021 for the well-being features.
+Employees and HR teams will surely welcome these Microsoft Teams updates as they integrate a softer side to the already powerful app.
+The insights will focus not just on how much work employees get done but on helping them do it better.
 Microsoft recognizes that the key to productivity is acknowledging that employee needs are vast and changing in the current work world.

 The Virtual Commute

 Lots of people are choosing to work remotely from home, so their commute has never been shorter.
 However, for many, the move from one room to another isn’t enough of a kickstart to get them into work mode.
 Leaving behind home life when your desk is only steps from your sofa can be challenging.
 Microsoft has also found that people are working longer hours, starting earlier, finishing later, and continuing over weekends.
 Switching from work to home life seems to be increasingly difficult.